FBA/islandora_autocomplete/modules/sparql/README.md

 If you already have the "Islandora Autocomplete Module" enabled on your system, unzip the file in a temporary location and zip the contents of only the sparql folder and unzip that in the "/sites/all/modules/islandora_autocomplete/modules" folder.

+Download the zip file from https://github.com/semsol/arc2, unzip it and copy the arc2 folder into the "modules/sparql/includes" folder.

 Enable the sparql submodule in the "/admin/build/modules" section of the Administration Module.
+Module.

 To install the rest of the "FBA Object Linker" Module: